-The chart below shows the initial primary funding, the maximum primary matching funding and the maximum primary total funding that is available to participating candidates in the primary election period.
+The chart on the following page shows the initial primary funding, the maximum primary matching funding and the maximum primary total funding that is available to participating candidates in the primary election period.
 The total monies distributed to a candidate during the primary election period will not exceed three times the original primary election spending limit.